This modules examines the legal regulation of competition law in the UK and EU in a critical way.

 Origin, historical development, rationale and competing perspectives of Competition Law.
 The importance of economic analysis and theory.
 Analysis of EU contexts and perspectives.

-The conditions for application of Article 101(1).
+The conditions for application of Chapter I prohibitions and Article 101(1).
 Restrictive practices, prohibited conduct, agreements, decisions, concerted practices, horizontal and vertical restraints, effects on trade between member states.
 Exemptions, notices, permissible co- operation, block exemptions, enforcement.

 Abuse of a dominant position, the concept and existence of a dominant position, the relevant product and geographical market, a dominant position, abuse, types of abuse, discriminatory, unfair and predatory pricing, unfair trading conditions, exclusive rights, refusals to deal.